 lang:qct | Tweets with cashtags only. |

-X's language detection is not perfect.
-Short tweets, code snippets, and emoji-heavy posts are routinely misclassified.
-For critical applications, run your own language detection on the body text after retrieval.
+One high-signal use: from:user lang:zxx filter:images returns tweets that are an image and nothing else, with zero text noise.
+X's language detection is not perfect, though.
+Short tweets, code snippets, and emoji-heavy posts are routinely misclassified, so for critical applications run your own language detection on the body text after retrieval.

 Source (posting client)